 - Fat: 2% (0.2g × 9 cal/g = 1.8 cal)

 The calorie content can increase with cooking methods.
 While steaming or boiling adds minimal calories, stir-frying with oil can add 40-100 calories per serving depending on the amount of oil used.
-For the lowest-calorie preparation, steam or simmer luffa in broth.
+For the lowest-calorie preparation, learn preparing nutritious luffa techniques like steaming or simmering in broth.

 Vitamins and Minerals in Luffa